vetronics/messages_automation/README.md

 - **Consent**: Always obtain consent from message recipients before using automated messaging
 - **Rate Limiting**: Respect platform-specific rate limits to prevent server strain
 - **Purpose**: Use only for legitimate purposes such as:
-  - Customer service automated responses
-  - Scheduled notifications
-  - Administrative tasks
+  - Simple text message automation
   - Educational demonstrations
+  - Testing purposes

 ### Prohibited Uses
 This tool should NOT be used for: